 At the end of Christmas lunch or dinner, the pudding is garnished with holly and doused in brandy which is then lit.
 Not only does this create a spectacle, it may also flavour the pudding.
 That said, I favour vodka for flaming as it seems to light better, flame for longer and leaves the flavour of the pudding unaffected.

 After the flames go out, the pudding is sliced in small slices (a little goes a long way as it is very rich).
 It is then served with brandy custard, brandy butter or cream.
 (Please note, holly is poisonous, and should be removed before cutting or serving.
 Even better, use some artificial holly instead!)

-The pudding is made a few weeks before Christmas, often on Stir Up Sunday, and stored in a cool place for the flavours to develop.
-It needs at least two or three weeks to do this.
+Everyone in the family is meant to have a go at stirring the pudding mixture.
 Many families will have a recipe they use year on year, and our family is no different.
 The recipe we use comes from my husband’s late step-Grandmother, Dorothy Harris, whom we called Nana.
 It’s about as authentically Victorian as you can get.
 Let me tell you why.

 Authentic Victorian Christmas Pudding